What Are Comments In Python?

 1. Single-Line Comments

 Single-line comments start with the # symbol.
-Everything after # on that line is treated as a comment and ignored by the Python interpreter.
+Everything written after # on that line is completely ignored by Python when the program runs.

 Syntax: